brianWreaves/BetweenUs/README.md

 ### PWA, storage & training smoke test

-1. Look for the install prompt (Android Firefox uses “Add to Home screen”).
+1. Look for the install prompt (Android Firefox uses "Add to Home screen").
 Relaunch to confirm standalone mode.
-2. Toggle the “Message size preview” slider — the percentage and preview text should persist on refresh.
+2. Toggle the "Message size preview" slider — the percentage and preview text should persist on refresh.
 3. Enter a suburb/region in the vocabulary hint box; reload to confirm it remains saved.
-4. Visit `/training`, mark a phrase “Done”, move to the next, reload; the counter should persist.
+4. Visit `/training`, press **Record** then **Stop** to mark the phrase complete, tap **Next phrase**, refresh; the counter should persist on the next phrase.
 5. Switch the device/DevTools to offline mode; the landing page and stored preferences should still be available.

 ### Available npm scripts